 - The dean, student affairs/or designee will review the reported concerns and will determine if a technical standards evaluation is required.

-- The dean, student affairs/or designee will notify the dean, pre-clerkship curriculum and/or dean, clinical curriculum/or designees, as well as notification to the senior associate dean, academic affairs /or designee.
+- The dean, student affairs/or designee will notify the dean, pre-clerkship curriculum and/or dean, clinical curriculum/or designees, as well as notification to the vice dean, undergraduate medical education /or designee.

 - Technical standards evaluations will be conducted by a physician or psychologist who was selected by COM-P and has no role in the teaching or assessment of medical students, who is not a COM-P employee or contractor, and who has not provided medical or behavioral care to the affected student.